piyushshende2006/eagle.py/README.md

 python eagle.py
 ```
 ## HELP ME
- if you have any doubts DM me on INSTA : chaitanyaa.exe
+ if you have any doubts DM me  : @chaitanyaa.exe

 ## Dependencies